Leon Angel

-Leon Victor Angel was born on May 15, 1900, in Alexandria, Egypt to Olga Piperno and Victor Angelou.
-His father smuggled hashish along the Nile, and left his family impoverished, so Leon had to work to support his family from a young age.
-He studied civil engineering through a correspondence course in France.
-He married fellow Alexandria native, Esther Cohen.
+Leon was born on 15 May 1900, in Alexandria, Egypt to Olga Piperno and Victor Angelou, of Greek-Jewish descent.
+His father smuggled hashish along the Nile and left his family impoverished, so Leon had to work to support his family from a young age.

-Cinema career

-Angel had no prior acting experience when he began collaborating with Togo Mizrahi in 1930 on a script for a feature film about the dangers of drug use.
-Angel drew on his family's experience in writing the script.
-The film Cocaine, The Abyss premiered in Alexandria, Egypt on November 19, 1930.
+Leon had no prior acting experience when he began collaborating with Togo Mizrahi in 1930 on a script for a feature film about the dangers of drug use.
+Leon drew on his family's experience in writing the script.
+The film Cocaine, The Abyss premiered in Alexandria, Egypt on 19 November 1930.

-Angel debuted his signature character, Chalom, in the silent film 05001 (1932), directed by Mizrahi.
+Leon debuted his signature character, Chalom, in the silent film 05001 (1932), directed by Mizrahi.
 Chalom was Jewish and poor—trying to make ends meet with itinerant jobs, such as selling lottery tickets or operating a food cart.
-The characterization of Chalom as a member of the working classes appealed to Egyptian audiences who frequented third tier cinemas.
+The characterization of Chalom as a member of the working classes appealed to Egyptian audiences who frequented third-tier cinemas.
 Chalom also represented Egyptian Jewish nativeness at a time of uncertainty for Jews of Egypt.

-In The Two Delegates (1934), and Mistreated by Affluence (1937), Chalom bumbled through the farcical plot with a Muslim sidekick named ‘Abdu.
+In The Two Delegates (1934), and Mistreated by Affluence (1937), Chalom bumbled through the farcical plot with a Muslim sidekick named 'Abdu.
 Through their depiction of Chalom and 'Abdu's friendship and the close relations depicted between other Jews and Muslims, these films advocated for a culture of coexistence.

-Leon Angel also directed two films in which he reprised his signature role: Chalom the Dragoman (1935), and The Athlete (1937), co-directed with Clément Mizrahi.
+Leon also directed two films in which he reprised his signature role: Chalom the Dragoman (1935), and The Athlete (1937), co-directed with Clément Mizrahi.

-Esther Cohen Angel, Leon’s wife, who appeared under the screen name, ‘Adalat, was often cast as Chalom’s love interest.
+He studied civil engineering through a correspondence course in France.
+He married fellow Alexandria native, Esther Cohen.
+She appeared under the screen name, 'Adalat, was often cast as Chalom's love interest.